 The true meaning of Andover Youth Services has always been finding new and exciting ways to engage ALL kids—from young artists, outdoorsmen and entrepreneurs to athletes, artisans and activists.
 Their approach has spawned thousands of devoted followers--young people who have moved all over the world but continue to stay connected to youth services as mentors, friends or volunteers.
 Youth services has affected generations of kids, each on individually in a deeply personal and profound way.

 Andover Youth Services (AYS) was established to address the need for an increase in recreational, educational, social, and support programs for the middle school and high school populations within the community.
 AYS supplies the youth of Andover with programs, services, and activities throughout the year.
 The AYS provides a direct link that connects youth to their community.
 Andover's young people face many challenges and it is our mission to develop and maintain a program that has the ability to be flexible and encourages all youth to use their creativity and spontaneity in positive ways.
-We've been going strong for 19 years and its because we know that it is all about the kids.
-We are guided by Youth Development Practices and Principles.
-In an effort to better serve the needs of the community, the AYS and Andover Youth Foundation have been trying to fundraise for a Youth Center to give a home to this flourishing program.*
+We've been going strong for 26 years and its because we know that it is all about the kids.
+We are guided by Youth Development Practices and Principles.*

 The Andover Youth Services was created to respond to the community's need for quality programs and services for its young people.
 In 1993, a diverse cross-section of community groups came together to implement a dynamic youth program that would effectively and consistently address the ongoing needs of the young people in the Town of Andover.
 The community group believed that a solid Youth Services program could comprehensively address the issues of the youth population.
 In January 1994, Andover Youth Services (AYS) was formed under the Department of Community Services within the Town of Andover.
 This new division was established to address the need for an increase in recreational, educational, social, and support programs for the middle school and high school populations within the community.
 AYS provides the youth of Andover with programs, services, and activities throughout the school year.
 The AYS provides a direct link that connects youth to their community.
 Andover's young people face many challenges and it is our mission to develop and maintain a program that has the ability to be flexible and encourages all youth to use their creativity and spontaneity in positive ways.
 With connections to school guidance departments, the police, church groups, local human services agencies, merchant organizations, and community volunteers, Andover Youth Services infuses every young person who steps within its doorway with a sense of ownership, belonging, acceptance, and purpose.
 No idea is too "out of the box" to be considered.
 No venture is condemned as foolish.
 No young person is made to feel the AYS office is only for "those other kinds of kids".
 How is this accomplished?
 In school, students are evaluated and graded according to their abilities.
 At the Andover Youth Services, programs are undertaken with the knowledge that success is not guaranteed and failure is acceptable.
 The process is the learning tool and the heart of any Youth Services program.
 No young person is judged.
 No one is shamed.
 No one is bribed to participate.
 The learning environment is such that the kids "make it happen".
 They make it happen because they initiate the ideas.
 They make it happen because they are offered direction, encouragement, guidance, connection, and resources regardless of social status.
 Rich kids, middle class kids, and poor kids collaborate and participate side by side in AYS programs.
 "Who is who" is difficult to determine while hiking on the trails, planning a clothing drive, organizing a concert, or just hanging out at the office.
 Designed to be adventurous, innovative, creative, and playful, summer, weekend and after school programs offer what all kids want, a chance to be themselves, a chance to be heard, a chance to be directly involved and, ultimately, a place where they belong.
 AYS receives ideas and concepts directly from the young people themselves and then take these ideas and empowers the youth to make them happen.
 By interacting alongside young people, whether it is handing out flyers or creating plans for a new youth center, the programs the Youth Services creates and implements are immediate reflections of what the youth want and need.*